paulstephane/paulstephane.github.io/PDR-Preview.md

 ### 1.1 Source Immunity

 The PowerDAC has a **single Toslink input** (max 24/192kHz) but runs on an independent “master” clock.
 The method devised to “re-clock” the SPDIF data in the PowerDAC is proprietary.
-Here are ECDesigns explantions:
+Here are ECdesigns explantions:

 *The PowerDAC-R -only- collects the data from the incoming signal and places it in RAM (Random Access Memory).
 Next, the incoming sample rate is measured with a software-based frequency meter.
 So now the data is available, and the playback rate is determined.*